Haupti/tudatalibAPI/sf/README.txt

-This is the system files folder.
+This is the "src" folder.
 Here are the functionalities of the UI.
+I made this folder over 2 years ago, back then I didn't knwo that you call it "src"